Nicarao (cacique): Legacy and martyrdom

-Macuilmiquiztli and Diriangén remain popular figures in Nicaraguan nationalism and anti-imperialism, so much so that The National Assembly of Nicaragua declared the two Indigenous leaders as national heroes.
-In addition, Macuilmiquiztli as well as Diriangén are credited with leading the resistance against the Spanish and Tlaxcaltecas, and are symbols of Indigenous resistance against imperialism.
-Furthermore, their alliance highlights a powerful lesson in teamwork between enemies who set aside their differences and came together to oppose a much greater threat.
+Macuilmiquiztli and Diriangén remain prominent figures in Nicaraguan historical memory and anti-imperialist discourse.
+The National Assembly of Nicaragua recognized both Indigenous leaders as national heroes.
+They are also associated with resistance to Spanish and Tlaxcaltec forces and are commemorated as symbols of Indigenous resistance.

 Territory

 Territorial map showing the boundaries of "Kwawkapolkan" just west of Lake Nicaragua in the sixteenth century before the arrival of the Spaniards.

 The territory or cacicazgo ruled over by Nicarao was situated in the isthmus of what is now known as Nicaragua's Rivas Department, next to Lake Nicaragua, and it extended southward to what is now known as the Guanacaste Province in northwestern Costa Rica.
 The tribe's capital city or principal settlement was called Kwawkapolkan, though it has sometimes been referred to in history books as Nicaraocallí, and it is believed to have been situated near the modern lake port of San Jorge.